 Plan Your Trip to Portugal

-- Accommodation in Italy: We chose to stay in Airbnb’s around the Algarve.
+- Accommodation in Portugal: We chose to stay in Airbnb’s around the Algarve.
 Read more about choosing a good Airbnb here.
 Here is a coupon for your first stay with Airbnb!

 - Wondering what to bring to Europe?
 Check out our ultimate Europe packing list.